 These are the ingredients you need to create a homemade glitter globe out of an ordinary jar:

-- Small jar and lid – wide mouth is always preferable
+- Small glass jar and lid – wide mouth is always preferable

-- A 1 oz tube of glitter in your color choice
+- A tube of loose glitter in your favorite color

 - Waterproof glue